Ever found yourself asking the question: Why is my goldfish swimming upside down?

 How a Vet Can Treat Your Goldfish

-In some cases, it might be best to take your goldfish to a vet who specializes in fish to treat the problem.
-Take a look at this video from Dr. Loh fish veterinarian to see what a qualified vet can do to treat swim bladder disease.
+In some cases, it might be best to speak to a vet who specializes in fish to treat the problem.
+Take a look at this video from Dr. Loh fish veterinarian to see what a qualified vet can do to treat SBD.
 Obviously, you shouldn’t be trying this yourself at home.

 Is There a Way to Prevent Swim Bladder Disease?

 The best way to deal with swim bladder disease is with a pre-emptive strike.
-Here are some ways you can lessen the chance of your goldfish getting swim bladder disease.
+Here are some ways you can lessen the chance of it ever developing.

 - Feed foods that sink to the bottom of the tank rather than floating on the top.

-- Avoid feeding dried pellets or freeze-dried foods unless you soak them before putting them into the tank with your goldfish.
+- Avoid feeding dried pellets or freeze-dried foods unless you soak them before putting them into the tank.

 - Don’t overfeed your goldfish.